timv88/shmurgle/README.md

 - Developed and tested on Windows Chrome
 - Touch device not supported
-- Inputs can be any alphabetical string (not restricted to valid words)
+- Inputs are not restricted to valid words
 - Words are limited to food category

 ---